ogobrecht/d3-force-apex-plugin/README.md

 for more informations on how to get started and an overview of all graph methods.
 Please use for all comments and discussions the [issues functionality on GitHub] (https://github.com/ogobrecht/d3-force-apex-plugin/issues).

+### 2.0.2 (2016-07-17)

+* Fixed: #12 - tooltips not showing correctly, if showLabels are set to false - thanks to github.com/pocelka to report this issue

 ### 2.0.1 (2015-11-18)

 * Fixed: Fixed positions not working in initial data in v2.0.0 - thanks to github.com/rlashaw to report this issue